-The approach to the standards of proficiency aligns with that of Future nurse, our new standards for registered nurses, published in 2018.
+The approach to the standards of proficiency for community nursing specialist practice qualifications aligns with that of our Standards of proficiency for registered nurses.

 The standards are organised under seven headings, and were designed to ensure that across all fields of nursing practice, registered nurses are able to meet the person-centred, holistic care needs of the people they encounter in their practice who may have a range of mental, physical, cognitive, behavioural, social or spiritual needs.
 This ambition also applies to specialist community nursing to meet the diverse needs of people of all ages, in their home, in settings close to home and in the community.